 PCM Storage system

-In each array of tubes, the PCM is sandwiched between two concentric tubes while steam flows through the inner core.
-Steam produced by the Beam-down test facility is used to run an absorption chiller.
+In each array of tubes, the PCM is sandwiched in the annulus formed by two concentric tubes while the transport fluid, usually steam, water or oil flows through the inner core.
+For example steam produced by the Beam-down test facility may be used to to charge a PCM store and the stored heat can later run an absorption chiller.
 The plant design integrating the PCM storage unit with an absorption chiller and with the Beam-down pilot plant is shown in Figure 1-4.